galaxyproject/SARS-CoV-2/Alignment/README.md

 ## Output

-We produced two alignments, one nucleic and one proteic, of Betacoronavirus spike proteins.
+We produced two alignments, one nucleic and one amino acid, of Betacoronavirus spike proteins.

 | Alignments of Spike proteins |
 |:-------------------------------:|